Metanoia And the Mysteries

 [xi] Plato.
 Protagorus 329d

-their life piously in relation to foreigners And to ordinary people.
+life piously in relation to foreigners And to ordinary people.
 There were

 Laws of Triptolemos in Eleusis that laid down the duty ‘to honor parents,

-to glorify the gods with fruits And not to harm
+to glorify the gods with fruits And not to harm animals.”
+Walter Burkert.

 [xiii] “Now the details of the initiatory rite are guarded among the

 but the fame has traveled wide of how these gods appear to mankind

 And bring unexpected aid to those initiates of theirs who call upon them

 in the midst of perils.
-The claim is also made that men
+The claim is also made that men who have taken

-institutions which your Athens has brought forth And contributed to human life,
+which your Athens has brought forth And contributed to human life,

 none, in my opinion, is better than those mysteries.
-For
+For by their means

 (Cicero Laws II, xiv, 36)

-is unintelligible to us, And divine, so that some of the initiands
+is unintelligible to us, And divine, so that some of the initiands are

 themselves to the holy symbols, leave their own identity, become at